tuvokki/tuvokki.github.com/_posts/2015-06-01-Lets-make-more-blogs.md

 ![Dirlisting of our project](/images/posts/Lets-make-more-blogs-dirlist.png)

-In this `public`-folder we canput all stuff that needs to be in or site, but needs not be processed.
+In this `public`-folder we can put all stuff that needs to be in or site, but needs not be processed.
 Like css.
 So we'll create a css subfolder in it and a nice stylesheet called `site.css` (just grab it from here /*TODO: insert link to site.css*/), and add it in the head of our `layout.html` like this

 ```html
   <meta name="viewport" content="width=device-width, initial-scale=1">